 Sophisticated picture books provide ideal examples of many visual language features.

-These visual techniques, once recognised and understood, add layers of meaning to the reading of the book.
-As well as noting the artistic medium chosen (such as collage, photographs, paint), the teacher can direct students' attention to the effects the artist’s techniques have on their understanding and emotional response to the story.
+Once recognised and understood these features add layers of meaning to the reading of the book.
+As well as noting the artistic medium chosen (such as collage, photographs, paint), you can direct students' attention to the effects the artist’s techniques have on their understanding and emotional response to the story.
 Without direct instruction, students might take these techniques for granted and overlook them.
 With instruction, the student can be guided to realise their significant contribution to the overall relationship between image and text, and the meanings portrayed.

 These techniques might include: